-There are rumors that Kubb was invented by the Vikings 1,000 years ago, but it most likely started on the island of Gotland in Sweden, out in the Baltic Sea, in the 1920’s or a little earlier.
+There are rumors that Kubb was invented by the Vikings a thousand years ago, but it most likely started on the island of Gotland in Sweden, out in the Baltic Sea, in the 1920s or a little earlier.
 A lot of times people compare it to a combination of horseshoe, bocce, and bowling.

 After living in Helena for less than a year, I got a job offer here in Eau Claire.
 We moved here to Wisconsin, sight unseen, in January 2007.
 We knew zero people and had to start all over in a new city, but I still had my Kubb set, and we had even more passion for the game.
 I figured, maybe we could try to invite some folks to play Kubb, it could be a good way to make friends.”

 “After months of playing Kubb every weekend with good friends in Montana, we were now in Eau Claire, Wisconsin, a place where nobody knew the game.
 It wasn’t easy to make friends.
 My wife wasn’t working, she was staying home with our oldest daughter and pregnant with our second daughter.
 Our daughter was still in preschool, and it’s kind of tough to meet people until your kid gets into elementary school.

 At the same time, my mind was also consumed with concern about some of the bigger problems happening in the world.
 There was war and atrocities and genocide happening in Darfur, Sudan.
 I wanted to try to help raise awareness about Darfur and I wanted to raise money to help the people there.
 My passions came together in one idea: We would start a Kubb tournament and use that to raise awareness and funds for the people of Darfur.